 Because there’s a local population, there are places to stay on the islands—a more economical and flexible way to travel than a chartered cruise.
 Buy a flight to the islands on TAME or Avianca (typically around $425 RT from Quito).
 Once there, you can stay in hostels or hotels (here’s a list of some of AFAR’s favorites) on Santa Cruz, Isabela, or San Cristobal, and take day trips on commuter boats (around $25 per ride) between islands.
 It’s a great way to get to know the locals, see the national park (and residential land), and explore at your own pace.
 Just be sure to research before you book anything, and choose your itinerary wisely to avoid any unintended negative environmental impacts.

 Humans are welcome, but only a limited number.
 Everyone who lands on the islands must pay a $100 entry fee (cash, at the airport).
-The Galapagos National Park Service has a limit on the number of visitors each year, but if you can get a flight, that means you made the cut.
+The Galápagos National Park Service has a limit on the number of visitors each year, but if you can get a flight, that means you made the cut.
 Non-human species, however, need to also beware.
 No animals, produce, seeds, or bugs (basically anything living that could threaten the lives of native species) are allowed to enter the islands.
 Every flight that goes to the islands must first stop in Guayaquil, Ecuador, to be sprayed by flight attendants to kill potentially invasive species (think bugs and bacteria).
-And not all programs for reducing invasive species are quite as…uh, nice.
-Project Isabela, completed in 2006, eliminated an estimated 100,000 feral goats from Isabela Island, after they caused unwelcome competition for endemic tortoises.
-Other eradication projects have taken place on the islands since (like the elimination of rats in 2012), as there are constant battles between land conservation, tourism, and growth.
-When traveling, be conscious of your impact—and remember, what makes the Galapagos so unique is the biodiversity among the islands.
+There are constant battles between land conservation, tourism, and growth.
+When traveling, be conscious of your impact—and remember, what makes the Galápagos so unique is the biodiversity among the islands.